hasithaa/bal.tips/content.en/docs/expressions/literals/_index.md

 A value written in a numeric literal always represents a specific type, which is determined by the literal itself.
 The type of a literal can be one of the basic types, such as int, float, or decimal.

-For example, the literal 10 represents the integer value 10, and its type is int.
+For example, the literal 10 represents the integer value 10, and its basic type is int.
 However, in some contexts, the same literal 10 can also represent a floating-point value 10.0 or a decimal value 10.
 Depending on the context, the compiler determines the appropriate type of the literal to be used.

 {{< code id="0" title="Numeric literal type" >}}
 {{< highlight >}}
-📌:::7 ::: The type of the literal `10` is `int`.
+📌:::7 ::: The basic type of the literal `10` is `int`.
-📌:::8 ::: The type of the literal `10` is `float`.
+📌:::8 ::: The basic type of the literal `10` is `float`.
-📌:::9 ::: The type of the literal `10` is `decimal`.
+📌:::9 ::: The basic type of the literal `10` is `decimal`.
-📌:::11::: The type of the literal `10` is singleton integer value `10`.
-This is inferred from Singleton type checking rules after identifying the literal type is `int`.
+📌:::11::: The basic type of the literal `10` is `int`.
-📌:::12::: The type of the literal `10` is `float`.
+📌:::12::: The basic type of the literal `10` is `float`.
-📌:::14::: The type of the literal `10` is `int`.
+📌:::14::: The basic type of the literal `10` is `int`.
-📌:::15::: The type of the literal `10.0` is `float`.
+📌:::15::: The basic type of the literal `10.0` is `float`.
 {{</ highlight >}}
 {{< /code >}}

-When determining the type of a literal, following 3 steps [algorithm](https://ballerina.io/spec/lang/master/#numeric-literal) is used.
+When determining the type basic of a literal, following 3 steps [algorithm](https://ballerina.io/spec/lang/master/#numeric-literal) is used.

 Let's see how this works with different examples <select id="numericAlgoSelect">
   <option value="a-00000-0000-0000000-000-0000-000-0000" select><code></code></option>